Biomarkers: the key to investigation of pre-symptomatic AD

 The Prevent-AD Program investigates the following biomarkers:

-- Imagingvolumes of brain structures, cortical thickness, connectivity, synchronicity of electric signals, grey matter density, integrity of fibres, blood flow, brain activity at rest and during a memory task
+- Magnetic Resonnance Imaging (MRI): volumes of brain structures, cortical thickness, connectivity, synchronicity of electric signals, grey matter density, integrity of fibres, blood flow, brain activity at rest and during a memory task.

-- Studies of risk factorspharmacological profile, medical history, lifestyle, physical activity, hobbies, diet habits, blood pressure, blood & urine analysis
+- pharmacological profile, medical history, lifestyle, sleep, physical activity, hobbies, diet habits, blood pressure, blood & urine analysis

 Figure: Data-driven model from Iturria-Medina et al., 2015 to represent the progression of biomarkers abnormality from healthy controls (HC), through early Mild Cognitive Impairment (EMCI), late MCI, and towards the late onset Alzheimer Disease (LOAD).